davidecaria/ensimag-code/ensimag-class-physical-security/exams/mySol/CySec_1920_embedded_sol.md

 ## Q5 - Which are the main counterfeiting techniques, where can they occur in the untrusted chain, and how they can be prevented?

+## Q6 - Explain the principle of operation of an SRAM PUF.